Effect-TS/effect/packages/platform/README.md

 ### logger

 The `HttpMiddleware.logger` middleware enables logging for your entire application, providing insights into each request and response.
-Here’s how to set it up:
+Here's how to set it up:

 ```ts
 import {